alexkurowski/solo-toolkit/README.md

 #### Other custom deck options

 - Cards can be rotated in your custom deck.
-Add a note inside your deck folder and add a word `flip` to randomize upright and upside down cards.
-Other options are `flip2` for upright and tapped, `flip3` for upright and tapped in both directions, `flip4` for randomized rotation.
+Create a note inside your deck folder and add a word `flip` to randomize upright and upside down cards.
+Other options are `flip2` for upright and tapped, `flip3` for upright and tapped in both directions, `flip4` for random rotation.
+- Cards can be added as URLs instead of image files.
+Create a note inside your deck folder and paste links to images you want to use.

 ### Random generators